libgit2/libgit2sharp/CONTRIBUTING.md

 ## Making Changes

-* Create a topic branch off vNext (don't work directly on vNext).
+* Create a topic branch off master (don't work directly on master).
 * Implement your feature or fix your bug.
 Please following existing coding styles and do not introduce new ones.
 * Make atomic, focused commits with good commit messages.
 * Make sure you have added the necessary tests for your changes.